pgr-me/rasmussen-705.603/Assignment7/MongoDB/readme.md

-# Assignment 4: Neo4J
+# Assignment 7: Neo4J and MongoDB

 ## Project description

-This program builds a Neo4J container.
+This program provides code to analyze a speed dating dataset using 1) Neo4J and 2) MongoDB as two separate approaches to organize the data for use in a decision tree classifier to predict which dates end in matches..

-## Data organization
+## Assignment structure

-Inputs are downloaded into the `raw` data directory.
-The program saves outputs in the `processed` directory.
-This program is idempotent: the inputs are never overwritten; only new outputs are created.
+The assignment is sub-divided into Neo4J and MongoDB folders.
+Each has its own set of scripts and Dockerfiles to reproduce the work in a container.
 ```
-.
+Assignment7
+├── MongoDB
+│   ├── Dockerfile
+│   ├── mongodating.ipynb
-├── nosql/mongo
+│   ├── mongodating.py
-│   ├── Assignment7.py
+│   ├── readme.md
-│   ├── Assignment7.ipynb
+│   ├── requirements.txt
-│   └── Assignment7.ipynb
+│   └── utils.py
+├── Neo4J
+│   ├── Dockerfile
+│   ├── cypher
+│   │   ├── female_male_ratio.cypher
+│   │   ├── match_frac.cypher
-│   └── raw
+│   │   └── schema_viz.cypher
+│   ├── neo4dating.py
+│   ├── neo4jdating.ipynb
+│   ├── readme.md
-│       ├── Musical_Instruments_5.json
+│   ├── requirements.txt
-│       └── Musical_instruments_reviews.csv
+│   └── utils.py
 └── readme.md
 ```